robertleonhardt/PyDRT/README.md

 If this DRT implementation helps you with your research, please consider citing the reference above - this would be very helpful. :)

-In case you want a more convenient DRT experience with a more user-friendly GUI, check out Polarographica, https://github.com/Polarographica/Polarographica_program.
-Polarographica was also first to implement the Cole-Cole and Havriliak-Negami bases to the DRT algorithm.
+In case you want a more convenient DRT experience with a more user-friendly GUI, check out Polarographica (https://github.com/Polarographica/Polarographica_program), which was first to implement the Cole-Cole and Havriliak-Negami bases to the DRT algorithm.

 To test the present code on synthetic impedance models, also check out https://github.com/robertleonhardt/PyImpedanceModel.